kedar2017/Data_Challenge/Readme.md

 ```

 Moving onto the most time consuming computation, finding the entity with quickest increase in the life expectancy
-by over 40%.
+by over **40%**.

 The logic used for this is as follows.
-A res dataframe is first generated.
+A **res** dataframe is first generated.

 This function first picks up all the rows that lie within the limits specified (yearA, yearB).
 It then generates a
 unique set of those years that lie in the above range (since multiple entities might have the same year).
 It then
 iterates all over those unique years.
-For every pair of the unique year set, it picks up all the entities that have
+For every pair of the unique year set, we iterate in an inner and outer loop.
-two data points (one at each of those paired years) for a particular (i,j) pair.
-The life
+We pick up all the entities that have two data points (one at each of those paired years) for a particular (i,j) pair.
-expectancy increase is estimated going from year i to year j for each of the entity.
+The life expectancy increase is estimated going from year i to year j for each of the entity.
 The percent increase in the
 expectancy is calculated for this particular (i,j) pair as:

-% increase = (expectancy[j] - expectancy[i]) / (expectancy[i])
+**% increase = (expectancy[j] - expectancy[i]) / (expectancy[i])**

 Note above that we have used the fact that expectancy[j] = max() and expectancy[i] = min() for a particular entity.
 Assumption is that since we are looking at 40% increased numbers, the expectancy[j] has to be the max value and expectancy[i] the
 minimum value for each entity that has data between years (i to j).
 Percent increase is hence estimated.
-Next, we also have to estimate the 'quickest' increase.
+Next, we also have to estimate the **'quickest'** increase.
 Hence, the entities for which the percent increase is greater than
 40% is collected together.
-The obtained number is then divided by (j-i) [the difference in year].
+The obtained number is then divided by **(j-i)** [the difference in year].
 So, we ideally want to
 find out which entity has the highest value for (% increase)/ (j-i).

 The above process is iterated for different values of i and j that run over an outer and inner loop on the year range.

-Finally, we sort the values obtained from the above process.
+Finally, we **sort** the values obtained from the above process.
 Note that, there will be multiple values for a single entity
 obtained because multiple (i,j) will get a percent increase > 40% for a single entity.
 So, after sorting the values, the
 top 3 unique entities are selected.
 Just to make it easier to code, an extra utility column ('Entity1') has been added
 so that the entity values are not lost after the groupby() function is used.
-The rest of the coding steps, speak for themselves.
+The rest of the coding steps, speaks for itself.

 Note that this solution might be time consuming.
 The reason is that, we need to loop through all the rows that lie within
 the year range provided.
 Second, for each of those years that lie in the range, we need to figure out which pair of years
-will give us a maximum increase in a minimum time.
-The only optimization performed here is that we don't need to go through
+will give us a **maximum increase in a minimum time**.
+The only **optimization** performed here is that we don't need to go through
 the entire range of years (yearA, yearB).
 We just select the rows that are in the provided range and select unique counts of
 such years obtained.
 Once we have the unique years, we can loop through them using two pointers and for each entity, calculate the
 percent change going from pointer i to pointer j.